Azure/ResourceModules/docs/wiki/Known issues.md

 The branch `users/fblix_jpeasier/rsvIdentity` has been used to testing and contains failing and succeeding samples.

-Since the behavior is inconsistent via Api (depending on spacing and whether capital letters are used), a ticket on the bicep repository has been opened for that.
-For more details, refer to the issue in the bicep repository ([#9662](https://github.com/Azure/bicep/issues/9662)).
+For more details, refer to the issue in the Bicep repository ([#9662](https://github.com/Azure/bicep/issues/9662)) and to our internal issue [#2391](https://github.com/Azure/ResourceModules/issues/2391).

 A related issue has been opened in the Bug board [#2391](https://github.com/Azure/ResourceModules/issues/2391).